El Jardín de Clarilú

-El Jardín de Clarilú is an Argentine children's television series, produced by Metrovision Producciones S.A. was broadcast by Disney Junior Latin America on April 1, 2011 and ended on December 12, 2014.
+El Jardín de Clarilú (translated in English as Clarilu's Garden) is an Argentine children's television series, produced by Metrovision Producciones S.A. was broadcast by Disney Junior Latin America on April 1, 2011, and ended on December 12, 2014.
 The series was the first original production by Disney Junior Latin America.

+The series was released on the streaming service Disney+ on January 8, 2021, just the two seasons.

 Plot

 The series shows a little girl named Clarilú who solves several mysteries that happen in her garden, along with her best friend Lápiz, a pencil dog.

 The series follows a strict formula, where Clarilú receives an anonymous letter at the beginning of the episode, which encourages her to find a lost object and find out who sent the letter.

 Argument

-On their tour, Clarilú and Lápiz receive help from their friends: an aviator postman and his giant dragonfly, a group of colorful butterflies, a wise spider, pond ducks and a flock of musicians traveling on the shell of a giant, colorful snail.
+On their tour, Clarilú and Lápiz receive help from their friends: an aviator postman named Pipo and his giant dragonfly Loli, a group of colorful butterflies, a wise spider named Griselda, 2 pond ducks named Cuac and Duvet and a flock of musicians known as the “ABCs” traveling on the shell of a giant, colorful snail named Roco.

 During this tour, spectators are invited to interact with the story by participating in the search for the mysterious character, encouraging the implantation of the analytical-synthetic thought that is put into practice before any problem solving situation.
 The keys presented stimulate the learning of letters and words of songs, rhymes and educational games.

 The Garden of Clarilu stimulates pre-reading and initial reading skills.
 The dynamics of the story, the setting and the original characters favor implicit learning, as, while the child's attention is focused on the story, he makes contact and incorporates concepts of reading and writing in a dynamic and fun way.

 The Garden of Clarilu encourages small viewers to show their skills in solving logical problems and accompanies them in the initial learning of written reading, adding valuable tools to the future school development of them.